ncortes04/blogy/README.md

 # Blogy

-Blogar is a full-featured, user-friendly platform that allows users to share their stories, ideas, and perspectives.
-Whether you're a seasoned writer, an industry expert, or someone who enjoys sharing life experiences, Blogar provides a large and engaging community.
+Blogy is a full-featured, user-friendly platform that allows users to share their stories, ideas, and perspectives.
+Whether you're a seasoned writer, an industry expert, or someone who enjoys sharing life experiences, Blogy provides a large and engaging community.

 The landing page welcomes users with a Mega Menu that allows users to filter posts upon hover, showing the newest posts that match that category.